 I am so very grateful to my pattern testers, and want to show you their results.
 Mary gave me very detailed notes, and her feedback was invaluable to revising the instructions.
 She made these two purses, adding a button closure on both.
 I added a velcro closure option to the pattern based on her feedback.

 Penny made the pattern multiple times to be sure that it went together the same way each time.
 She made an adjustment for placement of her beading that was shorter, and tried it with different trims, too.

 I love the red and gold with black color combination on this one!
 The pattern seems to work well with large scale prints too.

 This one has embroidery instead of bead trim, another great option.

 Both these ladies were very helpful, and I thank them again for their notes and feedback.

-I appreciate any purchase from my stores, those help to fund the costs of the blog.
+I appreciate any purchase from My Patterns page, those help to fund the costs of the blog.
 Thank you!!